kedro-org/kedro/docs/source/tutorial/package_a_project.md

-# Package a Kedro project
+# Package an entire Kedro project

 This section explains how to build your project documentation, and how to bundle your project into a Python package.